survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## Plugins Can Have Plugins

 Sometimes it can make sense for a plugin to provide hooks of its own.
 This way you can write plugins for plugins to extend their functionality. [html-webpack-plugin](https://www.npmjs.com/package/html-webpack-plugin) is a good example of that.
-Example plugins are discussed in greater detail in the *Getting Started* chapter.
+Example plugins are discussed in detail in the *Getting Started* chapter.

 ## Conclusion